 By employing the practice of progressive enhancement we can honour accessibility while taking advantage of cutting-edge technology.
 It’s the best of both worlds.

 The right way

-Much of our strategy at Browser involves understanding the business needs behind a website, such as proportion of legacy browser use and mobile visitors.
-With this knowledge we can make economic decisions regarding which features need to be the most accessible.
+Much of our strategy at Browser involves understanding the business needs behind a website, such as the proportion of legacy browser use and mobile visitors.
+With this knowledge, we can make economic decisions regarding which features need to be the most accessible.
 Thinking about browser and device support in this granular nature ensures the best use of the resources available.
-From a design point of view it informs the freedom for which our creative license can be best applied.
+From a design point of view, it informs the freedom for which our creative license can be best applied.

 So if you’ve ever wondered why things look different in each browser, now you know!